-Transmission Input By Capacity Rule: The constraint transmission input by capacity rule limits the variable transmission input commodity flow π{yaft}^{in} .
+Transmission Input by Capacity Rule: The constraint transmission input by capacity rule limits the variable transmission input commodity flow π{yaft}^{in} .
 This constraint prevents the transmission power from exceeding the possible power input capacity of the line.
-The constraint states that the variable transmission input commodity flow π{yaft}^{in} must be less than or equal to the variable total transmission capacity κ{yaf} , scaled by the size of the time steps :math: Delta t.
-The mathematical explanation of this rule is given in Multinode optimization model.
+The constraint states that the variable transmission input commodity flow π{yaft}^{in} must be less than or equal to the variable total transmission capacity κ{yaf} , scaled by the size of the timesteps Δt .
+The mathematical explanation of this rule is given in Multinode Optimization Model.